 Multiple command definitions with the same command name in the Commands.txt file will be loaded, however only the last definition processed will be available.
 In order to have access to all command definitions, the Commands.txt file will need to be changed such that each command definition has a unique name.

 The Application class encapsulates the creation and destruction of the AppGameKit window.
 It is recommended that developers instantiate an Application object using a with block and put all game code inside the with block.

 The enable_debug_log() method has been added to turn on log() method output.
 Without calling this first, log() calls do nothing.
 This allows one to enable the log() method calls during development and leave them disabled for release easily with a single command call.

-The PYD also contains several constants (such as key codes, alignment settings, etc) that can be used.
+The extension module also contains several constants (such as key codes, alignment settings, etc) that can be used.
 They are listed at the top of the PYI file.

 - Any method listed as being deprecated or not functioning on the AppGameKit help site.
 This includes the non-OGG music methods.

-- PrintC was merged into the draw_text method as the newline argument.
+- PrintC was merged into the print_value method as the newline argument.
 When newline is True, the default, Print is used internally.
 When newline is False, PrintC is used instead.

 - Str, Bin, Hex, Val, ValFloat, Left, Right, Mid, Asc, Len, Chr, Upper, Lower, Spaces, Round, Abs, Mod, and Pow.
 Python already includes these functions in some form.